KelvinZhang-404/UTAS_SimpleBankingWebsite/README.txt

 ### Compatibility

-This project contains 3 template files 'template.html', 'user_template.html', 'manager_template.html', which is not supported by Safari and Firefox, but it works perfectly on Chrome 'Version 72.0.3626.121 (Official Build) (64-bit)'.
+This project contains 3 template files 'template.html', 'user_template.html', 'manager_template.html', which is not supported by Safari and Firefox, but it works perfectly on Chrome 'Version 72.0.3626.121 (Official Build) (64-bit)' (At the time of creation, May 2019).

 ### Functionality